CyberGen1/enterprise_chatbot/README.md

 # Enterprise Chatbot

-A modern, responsive chatbot application built with React, TypeScript, and FastAPI.
-This application provides a beautiful UI for interacting with an AI-powered chatbot that can be integrated with various backend services.
+A modern, responsive chatbot application built with React, TypeScript, and connected to a FastAPI backend.
+This application provides a beautiful UI for interacting with an AI-powered chatbot.

 ![Enterprise Chatbot Screenshot](screenshot.png)